alashh/alashh.github.io/_posts/2020-02-22-terraform-module-design-2.markdown

 ### Examples and Further Reading
 The artists over at [CloudPosse](https://github.com/cloudposse) make some exceptional modules which follow a lot of these ideas and concepts.
 A great example from them is:
 - A VPC Module - <https://github.com/cloudposse/terraform-aws-vpc>.
-This creates a VPC
+This creates a VPC.
 - A Subnet Module - <https://github.com/cloudposse/terraform-aws-dynamic-subnets>.
 This creates subnets

 Together, these can be used to create a VPC with Subnets.
-- They cover very **Defensive** units of infrastructure, small and contained
+- They cover very **Defensive** units of infrastructure, small and contained.
-- They are **Simple** only using what Terraform is good at, and not trying to hack in any strange complexities or dependencies
+- They are **Simple** only using what Terraform is good at, and not trying to hack in any strange complexities or dependencies.
 - They are **Flexible**.
 We can use these modules in so many different patterns and use cases, the consumers can use this module from HPC Clusters to provisioning their EKS VPC.

 Capital One has blogged about these concepts (and more) in a much better way than I did: <https://medium.com/capital-one-tech/terraform-poka-yokes-writing-effective-scalable-dynamic-and-error-resistant-terraform-dcbd6a0ada6a>.
 It's a great read going over some of these ideas and was an affirmation of some of the stuff I had been harping on about these few years.